Dhi13man/reservation_manager_firebase/README.md

-# restaurant_manage
+# Firebase Reservation Manger

-A Reservation Management App project made in an attempt to learn how to utilize Firebase in a short period of time.
+This is a Reservation Management App project made in an attempt to learn how to utilize Firebase in a short period of time.
+Download App from Releases:

 ## Getting Started